 Most court cases do not result in a jury trial.
-According to the Administrative Office of Pennsylvania Courts, in 2015 less than 2,800 of the almost 344,000 civil and criminal cases were decided by a jury in the common pleas courts of Pennsylvania.
+According to the Administrative Office of Pennsylvania Courts, in 2017 approximately 2,600 of the 422,000 processed civil and criminal cases were decided by a jury in the common pleas courts of Pennsylvania.
 Though jury practice is not common, there are resources to help those who decide to have their cases tried by a jury.

 This guide highlights the sources available at Jenkins on Jury Practice in Pennsylvania.
 The resources include sources available to Jenkins' members freely online, on member databases, or in the library.
 Onsite Lexis and Westlaw access is noted when available.
 Additional resources may also be useful and library users are encouraged to search the Jenkins' catalog.
 Primary source materials like statutes, court rules, and caselaw should also be consulted; see the PA Law guides for how to access primary source materials.